About Us

 Edward Lloyd

 Is a concert pianist.
 He studied at Chethams School of Music and continued his piano studies at the Royal Northern College of Music funded by the Alison Copley Scholarship.
-Edward took a Masterclass with Sir Stephen Hough and went on to perform his first piano concerto debut with the Oxford Festival Orchestra.
+Edward had two Masterclasses with Sir Stephen Hough.
+Edward went on to perform his first piano concerto debut with the Oxford Festival Orchestra.
 (Rachmaninov Piano Concerto no 1.)
 Edward has performed at Bridgewater Hall, Steinway Hall London, the Stoller Hall and at the Boyne Music Festival in Ireland.
-Edwards competition achievements include the Beethoven Piano Society of Europe Competition, the Birmingham International, EPTA UK Competitions and the Marjorie Clementi Memorial Recital Award.
-He won first prize in the Dorothy Richardson Piano Competition.
+Edwards competition achievements include the Beethoven Piano Society of Europe Competition, the Birmingham International, EPTA UK Competitions and he won first prize in the Dorothy Richardson Piano Competition.
 Edward plays recitals across the UK, sharing an intimate and extraordinary understanding of piano music.
-Edward has since become an artist and associate panel judge with the DYMF award programs.
-He will be taking part in the DYMF International Music Competitions in Budapest as a panel judge and competition administrator.
+Edward has since become a supporting artist and associate of the DYMF award programs.
+He participated in the International Music Competitions in Budapest as a panel judge and competition administrator.

 Garth White